 None.
-Fundamental mathematical skills are required, particularly the ability to do basic algebra.
-Reviews of basic mathematics are available at Athabasca University Library.
-MATH 100 (a non-credit course) is suitable preparation for taking MATH 216, for those students concerned about their mathematical background.
-Familiarity with the Windows® operating system is essential.
+Fundamental mathematical skills are required, particularly the ability to perform basic algebra.
+For students concerned about their mathematical background, MATH 101 (a non-credit course) is suitable preparation for taking MATH 216.

 Course start date: